-The term co-occurring disorders (COD) refers to a diagnosis of one or more mental health disorders plus substance (drug and/or alcohol) misuse.
-COD involves two diagnostic areas: mental health and substance misuse (as well as trauma, traumatic brain injury).
-Mental health disorders commonly associated with COD include mood disorders like depression or bipolar disorder, and anxiety disorders like generalized anxiety disorder, social anxiety, panic disorder, post-traumatic stress disorder, or obsessive-compulsive disorder.1
+The term co-occurring disorders (COD) refers to a diagnosis of one or more mental health disorders plus substance (drug and/or alcohol) misuse and/or addiction.
+COD involves two diagnostic areas: mental health and substance misuse and/or addiction (as well as trauma, traumatic brain injury).
+Mental health disorders commonly associated with COD include: mood disorders like depression or bipolar disorder; anxiety disorders like generalized anxiety disorder, social anxiety, panic disorder; post-traumatic stress disorder, oppositional defiance disorder; and/or obsessive-compulsive disorder.1

-Compared to those who have a mental health disorder or a substance abuse problem alone, people with COD often experience more severe and chronic medical, social, and emotional problems.
+Compared to those who have a mental health disorder or substance misuse and/or addiction alone, people with COD often experience more severe and chronic medical, social, and emotional problems.
 The challenge is to address both diagnostic areas without compromising the best treatment for either one.2

-Approximately 9.2 million Americans meet the diagnostic criteria each year.
-And it is estimated that between 60-70% of those suffering from addiction have COD.3
+Approximately 10.2 million Americans meet the diagnostic criteria each year.
+And it is estimated that approximately 70% of those addicted to substances have COD.3

-As the mental health and substance misuse pieces impact one another greatly, they should be treated with an integrated, comprehensive plan.
+As the mental health and substance misuse and/or addiction pieces impact one another greatly, they should be treated with an integrated, comprehensive plan.
 4

-Many of those diagnosed with COD who seek treatment are often bounced among different programs, which do not provide a comprehensive, integrated treatment plan.
-Unfortunately, most rehabilitation programs, while claiming to address COD, focus almost exclusively on the drug piece, and most patients find abstinence to be nearly impossible to maintain because of the unaddressed mental health disorder(s).
-On the flip side, addressing the mental health piece while still misusing drugs/alcohol compromises the success of any mental health program the patient enters into.
+Many of those diagnosed with COD who seek treatment are often bounced among different programs because each fails to provide a model delivering integrated,comprehensive treatment.
+Unfortunately, most rehabilitation programs, while claiming to address COD, focus almost exclusively on the substance piece, and most find abstinence to be nearly impossible to maintain because of the unaddressed mental health disorder(s).
+On the flip side, addressing the mental health piece while still misusing substances compromises the success of any mental health program entered into.
 5

-A uniquely positioned grassroots organization, the harris project is the only 501(c)(3) organization we know of created to promote, support and advance education, screening, treatment and research opportunities to improve the lives of adolescents through young adults presenting with symptoms of and/or diagnosed with COD.
+A uniquely positioned grassroots organization, the harris project is the only 501(c)(3) organization created to promote, support and advance prevention programming, early intervention, screening, and treatment opportunities to improve the lives of adolescents through young adults presenting with symptoms of and/or diagnosed with COD.

 According to the CDC: